rishigb/IntelEdisonPrograms/RGBLCD/readme.txt

-This section is not working.
+This section is working and has been tested.